Born and bred in Louisville, Kentucky, Marguerite Peters

 Addendum of August 23, 2015: Dr. Kendall Brown, the premier shin hanga scholar, was kind enough to share with me copies of pages of Watanabe Shozaburô's notebook listing Gifford's prints that Watanabe's studio published.
 They are:

-1. Veere (The Netherlands)
+1. [Buoys,] Veere (The Netherlands)

 2. Pirano, Italy [sic: Slovenia] (shown above)

-3. The Arno (Florence)
+3. The Arno (Florence) (shown above)

-4. Dock (Bombay)
+4. Dock [Wharf] (Bombay)

 5. Temple (Chinmai [Chiang Mai]), Siam (shown above)

-6. Siamese Girl Preparing Fruit
+6. Siamese Girl Preparing Food

 7. Philippines Flower Girl